 What do you remember from your time playing at the Nelson Mandela 70th Birthday Tribute Concert in 1988?

-We did the Nelson Mandela 70th Birthday Tribute Concert, and there again, it was a celebration of somebody’s life, somebody’s existence.
-It was his 70th birthday, and shortly after that, he was released from jail.
-I don’t think that having the concert really made the South Africans release him, but I think that somebody like him… it’s difficult to know what to say about Nelson Mandela because he’s such a historical, an important figure for all the reasons we know about.
-I mean, we agreed to do it straight away because we had some history with South Africa as I mentioned in the book, which we gave some of the royalties from the first album to Amnesty International because we didn’t agree with the apartheid movement in South Africa, like a lot of other people.
+We did the Nelson Mandela 70th Birthday Tribute Concert in London, and there again, it was a celebration of somebody’s life, somebody’s existence.
+It was his 70th birthday, and shortly after that, he would be released from jail.
+I don’t think that having the concert really made the South Africans release him, but I think that somebody like him… well, it’s difficult to know what to say about Nelson Mandela because he’s such a historical and important figure for all the reasons we know about.
+I mean, we agreed to do it straight away because we had some history with South Africa as I mentioned in the book, we gave some of the royalties from the first album to Amnesty International because we didn’t agree with the apartheid movement in South Africa, like a lot of other people.
 And so we had a bit of history there, and I think that was probably one of the reasons why we were asked to do it… but also, the band hadn’t played together for at least two years.
 So we had to do a bit of rehearsing before we went to the gig, but it was a great line-up.
-I mean, Tracy Chapman was there, UB40 and Whitney Houston were there… what a lovely lady, such a sad business, anyway.
-Yeah, so that was a great day, and having Eric Clapton play rhythm guitar with us was very nice, very good.
+I mean, Tracy Chapman was there, UB40 and Whitney Houston were there… what a lovely lady, such a sad business.
+Anyway, yeah, so that was a great day, and having Eric Clapton play rhythm guitar with us was very nice, very good.

-Do you think a band could potentially never split?
+Do you think bands could potentially never split?
 What does it take to stick together like The Rolling Stones?

-In your opinion, what is the best song ever made in history?
+In your opinion, what is the best song of all time?

 Oh my God, that’s a crazy question.
 I couldn’t possibly answer that.
 I can rule it off, that’s not a fair question to ourselves.

-A lot of musicians have one particular song they will always love.
+A lot of musicians have one special song they will always love.

 Oh, I’ve got so many.
 I don’t know.
 I couldn’t answer that.
-It would be a Bob Dylan’s song or a Van Morrison’s song, I think those songs will stand the test of time.
+It would be a Bob Dylan song or a Van Morrison song, I think those songs will stand the test of time.
 I mean, what’s your favourite song?